Maple Syrup versus Table Sugar

 - Sucrose which is refined sugar.

 Fructose is broken down slowly in your body.
 Sucrose is quickly broken down which increases glucose in our body.
 When our bodies sense an increase of glucose in our blood it immediately directs the pancreas to push insulin into the blood stream.
-So basically high concentrations of sucrose sugar cause blood sugar to be effected greatly.
+So basically high concentrations of sucrose sugar cause blood sugar to be affected greatly.

 I'm sure my readers who have children with diabetes or are diabetic themselves could explain even better than I, but this is the simplest way I can explain why I won't use it.
 I would encourage you to read this heartfelt note to Kelly The Kitchen Kop in response to her recommending maple syrup for those with diabetes.
 It explains it better than I for sure.